Paradise Papers: Saudi Arabia

-Prince Khaled bin Sultan bin Abdulaziz Al Saud, a former deputy minister of defense for the Kingdom of Saudi Arabia, is given as the owner of at least eight companies in Bermuda between 1989 and 2014, some of them apparently formed for purposes of owning yachts and airplanes.
+Prince Khaled bin Sultan bin Abdulaziz Al Saud, a former deputy minister of defence for the Kingdom of Saudi Arabia, is given as the owner of at least eight companies in Bermuda between 1989 and 2014, some of them apparently formed for purposes of owning yachts and airplanes.

 Syria

 Rami Makhlouf, reportedly Syria's wealthiest man, is listed in the papers.